pimcore/pimcore/doc/Development_Documentation/03_Documents/02_Document_Types/05_Newsletter_Documents.md

 ### Address Source Adapter
 The Address Source Adapter is responsible for extracting the email addresses the newsletter should be sent to.
-It has to be selected before an other action can take place.
+It has to be selected before another action can take place.
 Currently following adapters ship with Pimcore.
 It is easily possible to integrate custom adapters - see section below.
 - Default Object List: Extracts email addresses based on Pimcore objects.
 - CSV List: Uses a CSV as source for email addresses.